 What kind of wine is Burgundy?

-Burgundy wine comes in many varieties with Chardonnay grapes being primarily used for the white wine and Pinot Noir for the reds.
+Burgundy wine comes in many varieties with Chardonnay grapes being primarily used for white wine and Pinot Noir for the red wines.
 An excellent red Burgundy wine will have a delicate, velvety texture and an attractive ruby red hue.
-If the wine is well aged, you can expect to find mushroom and game undertones combined with a touch of spice and leather.
-Your favourite wines will likely be found after exploring a variety of the different producers and getting a feel for what each one offers.
+If the wine is well-aged, you can expect to find mushroom and game undertones combined with a touch of spice and leather.
+Your favourite wines will likely be found after exploring a variety of different producers and getting a feel for what each one offers.

 How to serve Burgundy wine?

 Burgundy wine is often served slightly chilled.
 The bottle would ideally be cold to the touch and served in an oversized wine glass to allow the flavours to fully develop.
 You can enjoy Bourgogne wine to your own personal taste and desires, however.

 Burgundy wine is the perfect accompaniment to a wide variety of meals and side dishes.
 The trick is to experiment and find which ones work well for your lifestyle and meal plans.
 Generally speaking, some good examples of Burgundy wine pairings are:

 Red Burgundy wine – this pairs exceptionally well with hearty, home-cooked dishes such as beef wellington, steak and game.
 It is also ideal for pouring and enjoying alongside charcuterie boards, soft cheeses and fruits.

 Dry, Salty Umami Cheese

 Nutty Hard Cheese